joaodeconto/EnGeeneeTryOn/README.md

 * **Calibration Module**: button to input user height for pixel‑to‑cm conversion.
 * **Carousel Selectors**: choose among multiple outfits, hats, and backgrounds.

 * **Options Menu**: toggle actions like calibration, camera switching and smile export.
+Also adjust the delay before the holding screen reappears when no pose is detected.

 * **Size Estimation Display**: shows calculated clothing size in real time.